-If a connection to a storm pipe is being made, and the site meets the design criteria, install a Perforated Stub-out Connection if per the DOE Manual, Volume III, Section 3.1.3.
-The stubout connection should be installed between the roof downspouts and the storm drain lot stub if roof downspout infiltration and dispersion are not feasible per above.
+If a connection to a storm pipe is being made, and the site meets the design criteria, install a Perforated Stub-out Connection per the DOE Manual, Volume III, Section 3.1.3 and Standard Detail NDP-25 The stub-out connection should be installed between the roof downspouts and the storm drain lot stub if roof downspout infiltration and dispersion are not feasible per above.
 It should also be installed for any residential or small lot drain or storm facility that has a piped connection to the storm drain lot stub.